hugomf/hugo_rain/README.md

-# HuGo Rain Matrix Animation 💻
+# Gotrix / Matrix Animation 💻

 A customizable terminal animation that simulates the iconic "digital rain" effect from The Matrix.
 This project is built in Go and uses ANSI escape codes to render a dynamic, color-fading character stream directly in your terminal, providing a lightweight and visually engaging experience.